Liquidream/scumm-8/README.md

 - [ ] Adjustable Room Brightness Level
 - [ ] Screen-shake

-## Current API Reference
+## Getting Started
-Please see the [SCUMM-8 Wiki](https://github.com/Liquidream/scumm-8/wiki) for the full API reference.
+Please see the [SCUMM-8 Wiki](https://github.com/Liquidream/scumm-8/wiki) for details on how to get started creating your own SCUMM-8 game, as well as the the full API reference.

 ## Thanks & Useful Resources
 A big thanks to [Aric Wilmunder](http://www.wilmunder.com/Arics_World/Games.html) (ex-LucasArts developer) for sharing valuable SCUMM documentation.